neuroinformatics-unit/spikewrap/README.md

 > [!warning] SWC Ephys is not sufficiently tested to be used in analysis.
 This release is only for testing.
-Do not use for your analyses.
+Do not use for your final analyses.

 > [!warning] Limitations
 > - works only on SpikeGLX recordings with 1 gate, trigger, probe (per run)